Benchmarking of Quantum Protocols: Conclusion and future outlook

 First, we examined the effect of decoherence noise introduced by quantum memory in quantum money protocol.
 Our simulation results showed that the coherence time of quantum memory is the main parameter limiting the practical implementation of this protocol.
 To guarantee the security of this protocol, the coherence time of quantum memory is required to be at least three times the storage time of qubits.
 To enable longer than one second storage time while guaranteeing the security, it is necessary to improve hardware parameters, especially the coherence time of quantum memory.

 Next, we considered W-state based anonymous transmission protocol and examined the degrading effect of different nonidealities such as decoherence noise of quantum memory, loss, and gate imperfections in the teleportation step.
-It can be inferred from the simulation results that the coherence time of quantum memory and the storage time of quantum particles play an important role in the fidelity of the teleported state.
-This implies that aside from improving hardware parameters such as the coherence time of quantum memory, minimizing the delay caused by the classical sub-protocols used in this protocol is of paramount importance.
+It can be inferred from the simulation results that the decoherence time constant of the quantum memory and the storage time of quantum particles play an important role in the fidelity of the teleported state. {For instance, to achieve an average fidelity above 0.8 in this protocol, the storage time of the sender's and receiver's particles in the quantum memory must be less than half of the decoherence time constant of the quantum memory.
+This implies that aside from improving hardware parameters such as the decoherence time constant of quantum memory, minimizing the delay caused by the classical sub-protocols used in this protocol is of paramount importance.
 This can be achieved by using high-speed processors for the classical sub-protocols, and reducing the number of times the parity sub-protocol is repeated in the veto protocol, denoted by $s$.
 According to \cite{broadbent2007information}, the correctness of the veto protocol decreases with reducing $s$.
-This imposes a trade-off between the correctness of the anonymous transmission protocol and the storage time of particles (substantially the fidelity of the teleported state), which should be considered in the system design and optimization of protocol and hardware parameters.
+This imposes a trade-off between the correctness of the anonymous transmission protocol and the fidelity of the teleported state.
+The simulation results presented in this work are a great tool for efficient choice of protocol and hardware parameters, especially the parameters of classical sub-protocols such as $s$.}

-We also evaluated the degrading effect of the transmission loss on the probability of protocol failure.
+{We also evaluated the degrading effect of the transmission loss on the probability of protocol failure.
 Although W-state based anonymous transmission protocol is more robust to loss of particles compared to its GHZ-based counterpart, our numerical results show that the probability of failure significantly increases with loss.
-Further, it was shown that the robustness to loss drops by increasing the number of protocol participants.
-This restricts the scalability of the protocol and implies that its implementation is feasible only with small number of participants and in short-range scenarios.
+Further, it was shown that the probability of protocol failure increases significantly by increasing the number of protocol participants, $N$.
+For instance, with our chosen parameters, for a transmission loss of 1 dB the probability of protocol failure for $N=4$ and $N=8$ are about 0.82 and 0.96, respectively.
+This restricts the scalability of the protocol and implies that its implementation is feasible only with small number of participants and in short-range scenarios.}

 Another protocol considered in this paper was three-qubit VBQC.
 We examined the performance of a test run considering different noise levels at the quantum gates.
 Our simulation results showed that with our chosen parameters, for a depolarizing probability of $0.05$ at quantum gates, it was not possible to guarantee the security and correctness of this protocol.
 Furthermore, it can be inferred from the simulation results that if the depolarizing probability at the gate with highest depolarizing noise is at most $0.03$, it is feasible to implement this protocol, although for a limited range of protocol parameters, e.g., $t$ and $w$.
 To extend the range of feasible protocol parameters, it is necessary to enhance the fidelity of the quantum gates reaching beyond $0.9775$ (corresponding to a depolarizing probability 0f $0.03$).